Sreevarshan-fin/Hazardous-Waste-in-Scrap-Yard-Environments-Detecting-/README.md

 ---
 ### 🔎 Project Overview

-An industrial hazardous waste detection system developed using **YOLOv8 segmentation** to identify high-risk objects in complex scrap yard environments.
-The project includes a dataset of **250+** self-annotated images across **6 hazardous object classes**, along with **imbalance-aware training**, **segmentation modeling**, and **deployment engineering**.
-The system focuses on improving **high-recall detection** and **Mask mAP** performance for safety-critical monitoring through optimized training strategies and cloud-based real-time deployment.
+Designed and developed an intelligent hazardous waste detection system using **YOLOv8 segmentation** for identifying high-risk objects in complex scrap yard environments.
+Created and manually annotated a dataset of **250+ images** across **6 hazardous object classes**.
+Applied techniques to **handle class imbalance** and optimize model performance.
+Focused on improving **recall** and **Mask mAP** for safety-critical detection tasks.
+Deployed the model for real-time monitoring using cloud-based deployment methods.

 -----------------